dotnet/docs-maui/docs/platform-integration/device-media/picker.md

 - Update the Android Manifest in the manifest editor:

-  In Visual Studio double-click on the **AndroidManifest.xml** file to open the Android manifest editor.
+  In Visual Studio double-click on the *Platforms/Android/AndroidManifest.xml* file to open the Android manifest editor.
 Then, under **Required permissions** check the permissions listed above.
-This will automatically update the **AndroidManifest.xml** file.
+This will automatically update the *AndroidManifest.xml* file.

 If your project's Target Android version is set to **Android 11 (R API 30)** or higher, you must update your _Android Manifest_ with queries that use Android's [package visibility requirements](https://developer.android.com/preview/privacy/package-visibility).